williamouyang/okta.github.io/_source/_use_cases/authentication/index.md

 Okta is a [Certified OpenID Connect provider](http://openid.net/certification/).
 Building on top of OAuth 2.0 framework, OpenID Connect is a modern implementation to support authentication and single sign-on.
-If you are an Okta customer, OpenID Connect is a great way to support SSO and is a simpler alternative to SAML.
+If you are an Okta customer, our [OpenID Connect endopints](/docs/api/resources/oidc.html) are a great way to support SSO and is a simpler alternative to SAML.

 For ISVs that are looking at providing SSO for their customers, both